|

 - The veteran served on active duty in the Armed Forces at any time and was discharged or released from active duty under honorable conditions.

-- The veteran has a service-connected disability and is disqualified for a federal position along the general lines of his or her usual occupation.
+- The veteran has a service-connected disability and is disqualified for a federal position along the general lines of the veteran’s usual occupation.
 Such a disqualification may be presumed when the veteran is unemployed, provided one of the following criteria is met:

-- Has attempted to obtain a civil service position or other position along the lines of his or her usual occupation and has failed to qualify because of a service-connected disability.
+- Has attempted to obtain a civil-service position or other position along the lines of the veteran’s usual occupation and has failed to qualify because of a service-connected disability.

-The widow or widower of a veteran, who received a discharge under honorable conditions, was not divorced from the veteran, and has not remarried, is eligible for 10-point veterans’ preference provided one of the following criteria is met:
+The widow or widower of a military veteran who received a discharge under honorable conditions, and the widow or widower was not divorced from the veteran, and has not remarried, is eligible for 10-point veterans’ preference provided one of the following criteria is met:

 - The veteran served during a war or during the period April 28, 1952, through July 1, 1955, or in a campaign or expedition for which a campaign medal has been authorized.